Jennycocciardi/RIBBiTR_Ecophysiology/README.md

 timezone across files, and code for trimming data.

 The ['*TrimHOBOFiles.R*'](https://github.com/Jennycocciardi/RIBBiTR_Ecophysiology/blob/main/TrimHOBOFiles.R) script requires an additional metadata file that contains logger start and stop times to automate trimming.
-This files should be named '*trimming_info.csv*' and should be placed within the same directory as data files.
+This file should be named '*trimming_info.csv*' and should be placed within the same directory as the data files (there should be one for each study system per sampling period).
 It should be in the format:
 ```
 file_name, start_date.time, stop_date.time
 ```